KushalPrasadJoshi/basic-data-science/README.md

 ### NOTE
 This repo has only the practical implementations of the basic-data-science.

-For the theory, check the [basic-data-science](/resources/basic-data-science) guide.
+For the theory, check the [basic-data-science](/resources/basic-data-science.pdf) handwritten guide.

 ---